BFSI – Big Data Analytics for Banking and Financial Services

 Superior business intelligence & analytics

 An Overview of the Banking, Financial Services and Insurance Sector

-It would be stating the obvious, if one were to conclude, that the future of banking revolves around leveraging data and advanced analytics for enhancing the accuracy of predictive models.
-There is no two ways around the fact that the financial industry has always been highly data intensive.
-With the entrance of FinTech’s and digital banks as well as new regulations and a change in customer behaviour, the traditional banking system is under pressure to reinvent itself and critically examine its business processes not only to increase its customer base, but also to enhance existing customer experience.
+It would be stating the obvious, if one were to conclude, that the future of banking revolves around leveraging data and advanced analytics to enhance the accuracy of predictive models.
+There are no two ways around the fact that the financial industry has always been highly data intensive.
+With the entrance of FinTechs and digital banks as well as new regulations and a change in customer behaviour, the traditional banking system is under pressure to reinvent itself and critically examine its business processes not only to increase its customer base, but also to enhance existing customer experience.
 Banks have to evolve and understand the rapid changes in data analytics technologies.
 Adopting advanced analytics and inculcating it into the existing banking environment is one of the key elements of surviving in the digital era.

 Tibil delivered a state-of-the-art data management solution to a B2B payment solution provider by creating a cognitive Data Lake solution that helped deliver multiple business benefits.
 More importantly, we helped them resolve transaction agility and accuracy issues and helped them sharpen their innovation.